 The ambulance includes a detailed plastic stretcher and patient inside the opening rear doors.

-It is unknown what prototype might be represented by this model with its extended roof.
+I don't know what prototype might be represented by this model with its extended roof.
 See one possibility in Willys Ambulances on CJ3B.info.

 Duncan McInnis has compiled a list of eight known variations (30K JPEG) of the graphics on this model: